HSR-KAN: Efficient Hyperspectral Image Super-Resolution via Kolmogorov-Arnold Networks: Introduction

 \item Our proposed KAN-CAB module models the fused spectral features, and through the design of the channel attention structure, it exploits the advantages of KAN while avoiding the COD caused by the spline function.

-\item We propose an efficient HSI-SR network called HSR-KAN.
+\item We propose an HSI-SR network called HSR-KAN.
 HSR-KAN mainly consists of two modules, KAN-Fusion and KAN-CAB, and HSR-KAN effectively integrates the advantages of different computing cores.
-Extensive experiments demonstrate that HSR-KAN achieves state-of-the-art (SOTA) results and achieves an outstanding balance between computational expense and SR quality. \end{enumerate}
+Extensive experiments demonstrate that HSR-KAN achieves state-of-the-art results and achieves an outstanding balance between computational expense and SR quality. \end{itemize}